Under the cupola of the dome rises the baldachin designed by Servandoni in 1738.

 This baldachin is without doubt the most beautiful that can be found in France.

 The materials used include:

 From the four strong scrolls in gilded wood, around which palm branches are wound, wide draperies hang, made by soaking cloth in a bath of liquid plaster, subsequently painted with strings of flowers and foliage and a pattern of cords.

 The restoration of the draperies was the most delicate and difficult of all the work carried out since 2003.
 It had no precedent and therefore required significant time for preliminary study; it required a lot of patience and skill on the part of the restorers.

 The baldachin is surmounted by clouds and cherubs in stuccoed cardboard surmounted by the symbol of the Carthusian order: the terrestrial globe and the Cross: "The Cross remains as the world turns"

 Photo Marie-Claude Dumont

-Two groups of angels, in marble, of the sculptor Fabisch, turned towards the altar, enliven the balustrade.
-They have replaced since the 19th century the cherubs in cardboard stucco of the 18th century.
+Two groups of angels, in marble, made in the 19th century by the sculptor Fabisch, face the altar and enliven the balustrade.
+They replaced the 18th century cherubs in stuccoed cardboard.

 Photo Jean-Marie Massin, Ville de Lyon